If you or someone you care for want to know how they can save when starting INBRIJA, there are options.

 $0 Co-Pay Program and Ongoing Assistance*

-Prescription Support Services can confirm whether your insurance will cover your prescription and whether you are eligible for patient co-pay savings.
-If you have commercial insurance (employer-sponsored or individual) and INBRIJA is covered, you may be eligible to receive INBRIJA for as little as $30 per month, where allowed by law.
+Patient Support Services can confirm whether your insurance will cover your prescription and whether you are eligible for patient co-pay savings.
+If you have commercial insurance (employer-sponsored or individual) and INBRIJA is covered, you may be eligible to receive INBRIJA for as little as $0 per month, where allowed by law.
 Patients who participate in Medicaid, Medicare, or any other US federal healthcare program are not eligible to receive co-pay assistance.

 Patient Assistance Program